 If you leave your studies before the education has finished then you need to inform the university on a special form.
 If you submit the form no later than three weeks in to the course or programme then you will be given the opportunity to apply again at a later date.

 LADOK is a national database for university study documentation.
 LADOK contains students' personal data, details of their qualifications, admissions, course registrations, results, credits, study breaks, studies abroad and degrees.
 The information in LADOK enables you to follow your studies.
-You can view your registrations and results via LADOK's online services, which are available on the Student Portal under MyPage (Link to My Page).
+You can view your registrations and results via LADOK's online services.
+Read more and login to Ladok.

 Where does the information in LADOK come from?

 The information in the system comes from several sources.
 For example, Admissions enters personal details and information about the qualifications of students who have been offered a place.
 Details about admissions and qualifications are also transferred to LADOK from the Swedish Agency for Higher Education Services' admissions system, NyA.
 The course administrators enter registration details and results, and the examination officers report the degrees awarded.
 Students' registered addresses are taken from SPAR, the Swedish population register, a few times a year.
 You can also submit changes of address to the Student Centre yourself.

 A considerable amount of the information in LADOK is entered manually.
 It is important that students check all the information carefully.
 If you discover an error, contact the course administrator at the department in question and request that the information be rectified.